batman004/monday-merch-assignment/README.md

 ## Task Overview

-This project implements a RESTful API for an e-commerce platform as part of a coding assignment.
-The API provides product listing functionality with search, filtering, and pagination capabilities, along with JWT-based authentication to protect endpoints.
+This project implements a full-stack e-commerce platform with a RESTful API backend and React frontend.
+The API provides product listing functionality with search, filtering, and pagination capabilities, along with JWT-based authentication.
+The frontend allows users to browse products, manage a shopping cart, and place orders.

 ### Requirements